 How does it work?

-*The DfT updated guidance on the scheme in June 2019 to make it clear that FCA ( Financial Conduct Authority) authorised third party providers are able to run the scheme on behalf of an employer, which then removes the £1,000 purchase price limit and broadens the range of electric bikes that can be purchased for commuting.
+The DfT updated guidance on the scheme in June 2019 to make it clear that FCA ( Financial Conduct Authority) authorised third party providers are able to run the scheme on behalf of an employer, which removed the original £1,000 purchase price limit and broadens the range of electric bikes that can be purchased for commuting.
 Alternatively, the employer will need to seek authorisation from the Financial Conduct Authority (FCA) to hire any cycle package worth over £1,000 to their employees.

 Otherwise, in brief: